This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Raking Mulch for Effective Fertilizer Application

-Reapply the mulch for a polished finish.
+- Reapply mulch for a tidy finish

 Frequently Asked Questions (FAQs)